PHOTOS: After The Storm, Haitians In The Bahamas Depend On The Kindness Of Strangers

 hide caption

-Justin Bain, Sherrine Petit Homme LaFrance and Ferrier Petit Homme (left to right) have little space to sleep in the family home of (left to right) China and Odne Laguerre, who have taken in 10 Haitian evacuees from Abaco.
+From left: Justin Bain, Sherrine Petit Homme LaFrance and Ferrier Petit Homme have little space to sleep in the family home of China and Odne Laguerre, who have taken in 10 Haitian evacuees from Abaco.

 Cheryl Diaz Meyer for NPR

 Laguerre was born and raised in the Bahamas, but her parents are of Haitian descent.
-Despite not having enough money to pay their water bill, they have taken in ten Haitian evacuees from four different families.
+Despite not having enough money to pay their water bill, they have taken in 10 Haitian evacuees from four different families.
 They pool together what resources they can to grocery shop and cook for everybody in their compound.

 "I wouldn't say the floor is comfortable because it's just cement," she says.
 "We just let them put a sheet on the floor, and they sleep on the ground like that."

-Note: Editor's note: This story includes images that some readers may find disturbing.